 - Despite assertions, not a true “grid”, pixels are element-wise and offset from Null Island 🏝️

 - Only sort of static until mission is over

 - Chunking makes single pixel time series the worst case performance

 - Have to read the metadata to know array offsets, endianness, and index order

-I’ve had the pleasure of implementing performance-critical services and libraries to access similar data four or five times, and I don’t feel great about the results.
+I have had the pleasure of implementing performance-critical services and libraries to access similar data four or five times.
+I do not feel great about the results.

-There weren’t technical mistakes, so much as social constraints that I didn’t quite grok at the time, or that I couldn’t negotiate.
+Not so much technical mistakes, as social constraints I didn't quite grok or couldn't negotiate.